July 1 is the start of the fiscal year for WHOA and your dues of $35.00 can be sent to our Treasurer: Fred Beck 6652 Daryn Drive, Westhills, CA 91307

 The speed limit in the community is 25 MPH.
 Please watch your speed when going down the hill on Julie Lane towards the park.
 You are approaching children at play.

 Be alert for cars that are cruising our area.
-Several home robberies have occurred in our neighborhood.
+Several cars that were parked outside have been robbed of their catalytic converters in our neighborhood.

 Castle Peak Indian Park